 Worker dies as earth caves in

-A construction worker died and another sustained injuries when earth caved in on them while they were digging a foundation pit for constructing a retaining wall near the Buffalo Street-Chettapalam bypass at Mananthavady on Wednesday morning.
+A worker died and another sustained injuries when earth caved in on them while they were engaged in the construction of a pump house on the shores of the Kabani river at Kolavally on the Kerala-Karnataka border on Monday.

-The police identified the deceased as A.K.
-Mani ,35, of Akkolly tribal settlement at Appapara in Wayanad.
-Pramod, 46, of Alakkandy near Kaniyaram was admitted to the Government Medical College Hospital, Mananthavady, with serious injuries.
+The police identified the deceased as Bhoominathan, 27, hailing from Erode in Tamil Nadu.
+Though Bhoominathan was rushed to the Community Health Centre at Pulpally, he succumbed to injuries.

-Mani died on the spot, and the body was recovered after a joint search by villagers and fire personnel.
+Prakasan, 40, another worker from Erode, was admitted to the Taluk Hospital at Sulthan Bathery with serious injuries.

 - Comments will be moderated by The Hindu editorial team.